Amelia5p/YogaWithBilly/README.md

 ## Design

-Wireframes were made in Balsamiq to ensure a clear and easy development process.
+Wireframes were made in Balsamiq to ensure a clear and easy development process, however please note the final design may not match these wireframes exactly as there were many iterations explored.
 The color palette was created on Muzli colors, the colors used are quite muted creating a relaxed experience for users.
 The images used throughout the website is where the inspiration for the colors came from, this creates a consistent and cohesive theme.
 The 'Raleway' and 'Lato' fonts were chosen for their elegance and warmth.
 These fonts are also highly legible, making them a great choice.
 Sans Serif is used as the fallback font.

 ### Wireframes

 ![wireframes](assets/images/full%20wireframe.png)